 A sleek, super fast, carbon-fiber machine, the Dimond Miner balance bike is a top-notch, worthy splurge for ambitious balance bike racers.
 Read the review below for all the details on this luxury bike.

-BEST FOR: Kids in size 2T to 4T clothes
+BEST FOR: Kids with a need for speed!
+Fits kids in size 2T to 4T clothes.

 WEIGHT: 6.1 lb.